Peasedown St John: Demography

-At the 2011 census the population of Peasedown parish was 6,446 and the average (mean) age was 38.
+At the 2021 census, the population of Peasedown Ward was 6,668 and the average (mean) age was approximately 41.
+There were 1,386.8 residents per square kilometre.

 Amenities

-Amenities include a doctors' surgery, a dental practice, a veterinary practice, two public houses (The Waggon & Horses and The Red Post, built in 1851), a youth centre, cricket and football clubs a Cattery and a range of shops.
+Amenities include a doctors' surgery, a dental practice, a veterinary practice, two public houses (The Waggon & Horses and The Red Post, built in 1851), a community centre, cricket and football clubs, a cattery and a range of shops.

 Sulis Hospital, just off the bypass and to the south, was designed by Foster and Partners and opened in 2010 as a private hospital called Circle Bath.
 Since 2021 it has been a subsidiary of Bath's Royal United Hospital, providing both private and NHS treatment.

 There are children's play areas at Beacon Field, Eckweek Lane and on 'the Rec' (Peasedown Recreation Field), with the latter including a skate park.
 There is a further public open space at Ecewiche Green.
 Beacon Hall is the home of the Peasedown St John Community Association.

 Organisations and clubs

 Peasedown Athletic Football Club began life in the late 1800s as Peasedown Miners Welfare; the club continues to field a senior team in the Somerset County League and a Reserve side in the Midsomerset Football League.
 Peasedown Albion Football Club runs junior sides for 150 children and teenagers.
 Peasedown St John Cricket Club was founded over 100 years ago.
 Today it runs several adult teams and three youth teams.
 Adjacent to the ground is the clubhouse which is also used to hold a variety of social functions.
 Camerton and Peasedown Crouquet Club opened in spring 2012.

-Peasedown St John Scout Group runs Beavers, Cubs and Scouts for young people aged 6–14, and Explorer Scouts for older teenagers.
+There are active Guide and Scout groups in the village.

+Peasedown Environment Group is a community-run group advocating for local wildlife and conservation, as well as other environment-focussed projects in the area.